 Quantitative or Integrated Research Manager

-We’re looking for a standout Quantitative or Integrated Research Manager to join our growing team and work across a range of exciting accounts.
+We’re looking for standout Quantitative or Integrated Research Manager's to join our growing team and work across a range of exciting accounts.
 While the role is ideal for a quantitative researcher, we also welcome integrated researchers as many of our projects at Trinity McQueen span both quantitative and qualitative disciplines.

 We’re an agency that grounds our research in behavioural understanding – so you’ll have an appetite for learning more about behavioural science and applying it to your work.
 Observing and making the most of ‘real’ unmediated moments and leaving space for understanding beyond questioning.